-Anyone who reads Green Global Travel knows we’re passionate about ecotourism and wildlife conservation.
+[Updates 12/10/2019] Anyone who reads Green Global Travel knows we’re passionate about ecotourism and wildlife conservation.
 But it’s less well known that we’re equally passionate about Christmas.
-So when an opportunity came along to visit Mary’s dad in New Jersey for Thanksgiving, we decided to make a quick visit to Manhattan to experience the NYC Christmas window displays for ourselves.

 Stretching across 35 blocks, our self-guided tour took us to all the major department store holiday window displays, past iconic landmarks like Rockefeller Center and the Empire State Building, and into public green spaces that were lavishly decked out for the holidays.

-You can download and print our map pictured below for free here: NYC Christmas Window Displays: A Free Walking Tour.
+You can download and print our map pictured below for free here: NYC Christmas Window Displays Map.
 Read on for step-by-step directions, photos and more!

 - Barney’s New York